UnfinishedStuff/AS7262_Pi/README.md

 * **set_measurement_mode(mode)**

-Tells the breakout how to take measurements, MUST be passed a value of 0, 1, 2 or 3.
-Without setting this first no readings will be made and `get_calibrated_values()` will fail.
+Tells the breakout how to take measurements, MUST be passed an integer value of 0, 1, 2 or 3.
 Defaults to mode 2.

 0 = continuous violet, blue, green and yellow readings every (integration time * 2.8) milliseconds.